0xSpaceShard/starknet-devnet/README.md

 ### Development - New Devnet version release

 To release a new version, increment the semver in Cargo.toml of those Devnet crates that have changed.
-Preferably create a separate PR for this, such as [this one](https://github.com/0xSpaceShard/starknet-devnet-rs/pull/398).
+Use `scripts/check_crate_changes.sh` for this.
+Preferably create a separate PR for the increment, such as [this one](https://github.com/0xSpaceShard/starknet-devnet-rs/pull/398).

 The publishing of crates and Docker images is done automatically in CI when merged into the main branch.